 Coercion by direct physical abuse or threat is a crime and a terrible experience.
 But psychological coercive persuasion is also seriously harmful.
 Building on what we know of coercive control found in domestic abuse and in cults, momentum is gathering in the fight against harmful coercion in all its forms.
-Alienation is always a key feature.
+Alienation is always a key feature: taking you in and cutting you off.
 Wouldn’t it be a good idea to define this common enemy?
 Then we can all join forces to spot it and not get taken in by it.
 Read this, then do the survey yourself (revised version from 6 Jun 2016).
 Here’s that good idea in a nutshell:

 A simple idea

 Last time we boldly launched a big idea, a pattern that is always an alienating experience.
 Here it is again with added detail:

 - The pattern of harmful psychological coercive persuasion has various names and guises but